POSTS TAGGED: HTC Incredible S

 While there is constant speculation as to which devices will be added to the ICS list, not very many firm answers are to be found.
 Luckily, HTC has just released a public statement as to which devices are slated to receive Google’s latest tasty treat.READ ON »

 Posted February 24, 2012 at 02:00 pm by Former Writer

 HBoot in HTC devices is central to the overall development experience, especially if you intend on rooting and unlocking the bootloader your device.
 However, bootloaders aren’t just for unlocking or flashing RUUs to get back to stock.
 They can actually be useful for a variety of other things.
 XDA Senior Member dla5244 has released a beta of a custom HBoot version 2.00 named Blackrose, which is available for anyone who’s rocking a HTC Incredible S.

 In order to get started, your current HBoot must be S-Off.
 Blackrose is feature packed and includes things that you cannot get in a typical HBoot.
 The features includes:

 Removed oem lock, unlock command(because there is no need to unlock)

-Posted December 8, 2011 By: Will Verduzco
+Posted December 8, 2011 at 05:48 pm by Will Verduzco